goldcyper/ns-map-project/README.md

 This project was created for use for the Nationstates region of Lazarus.

+This is not hosted on github, but at our regional map page: https://nslazarus.com/laz-map/

+This is our repository for use by our role-playing community.

 ## Other Projects

 Visit NS Map Project for the Public Build: https://github.com/goldcyper/ns-map-project